CloudEngineWorks/data-driven-templates/readme.md

-	Who : Nate Morse  (will migrate to the highest level language that still Turing complete)
+	Who : am I?
+Nate Morse  (will migrate to the highest level language that still Turing complete)

 demo1 : is a directive that "changes" its template according to the data